Quantum Speed Limit From Tighter Uncertainty Relation: Introduction

 The notion of quantum speed limit is not only of fundamental importance, but also has practical applications in quantum information and quantum technology.
-The quantum speed limit bounds have proven to be very useful in quantifying the maximal rate of quantum entropy production \cite{39,40}, the maximal rate of quantum information processing \cite{41}, quantum computation \cite{42} and in many other avenues \cite{43,44}.
-Quantum speed limits have also found a wide range of applications in optimal control theory \cite{45,46} and quantum thermometry \cite{47}.
-These explorations motivate us to find better quantum speed limit bounds that can go beyond the standard quantum speed limit bound such as the MT bound and find several applications in the aforementioned areas.
+The quantum speed limit bounds have proven to be very useful in quantifying the maximal rate of quantum entropy production \cite{deffner2010,das2018}, the maximal rate of quantum information processing \cite{bekenstein1981,Mohan}, quantum computation \cite{lloyd2000, lloyd2002, AGN12} in optimal control theory \cite{Caneva2009, Campbell2017}, quantum thermometry \cite{Campbell2018}, quantum thermodynamics~\cite{Mukhopadhyay2018} etc. These explorations motivate us to find better quantum speed limit bounds that can go beyond the existing bounds in the literature.
+In this paper, we use the tighter uncertainty relation \cite{Mondal2017} to derive a tighter form of quantum speed limit for pure as well as mixed states undergoing unitary evolution.
+We show that the new bound provides a tighter expression of quantum speed limit compared to the MT bound.
+This bound can also be optimized over many orthonormal basis vector sets, as in the case of tighter uncertainty relations.
+We then find various examples for pure states that shows the better performance of our bound over the MT bound and the bound in Ref.~\cite{Campaioli2018}.

 The present article is organised as follows.
-In Section II, we give the background needed for our result that includes the quantum speed limit and the tighter uncertainty relations for pure quantum states.
-In section III, we provide the derivation of tighter uncertainty relation for the case of mixed quantum states.
-In section IV and V, we derive the stronger quantum speed limit for pure and mixed quantum states, respectively, and show that the MT bound is a special case.
-In Section VI, we analyse the obtained bound for some numerical examples using random Hamiltonians chosen from the Gaussian Unitary ensemble and find that the new bound surpasses the MT bound for the case of pure quantum states.
+In Section \ref{background}, we give the background needed for our result that includes a brief review of quantum speed limit and the tighter uncertainty relations for pure quantum states.
+In section \ref{TUR for mixed states}, we provide the derivation of tighter uncertainty relation for the case of mixed quantum states.
+In section \ref{TQSL for pure states} and \ref{TQSL for mixed states}, we derive the tighter quantum speed limit for pure and mixed quantum states, respectively, and show that the MT bound is a special case.
+In Section \ref{examples}, we analyse the obtained bound for some numerical examples using random Hamiltonians chosen from the Gaussian Unitary Ensemble and find that the new bound surpasses the MT bound for the case of pure quantum states.
 We also show the better performance of our bound for an interacting quantum system.
-Finally, in Section VII, we conclude and point out future directions.
+Finally, in Section \ref{conclusion}, we conclude and point out future directions.